yashsingha99/Event-Calendar/README.md

-# 📅 React Big Calendar App
+# 📅 Event Calendar App

 A modern, responsive calendar web app built with **React**, **React Big Calendar**, **Tailwind CSS**, and **Shadcn UI**.
 It supports scheduling tasks and events with customizable colors, modals, and user-friendly UI interactions — similar to **Google Calendar**.